Top 7 English-Speaking Real Estate Lawyers in Japan

 What can real estate lawyers do in Japan?

-Real estate lawyers in Japan play an important role in property transactions and other related issues.
+Real estate lawyers in Japan play a crucial role in property transactions and other related matters.
 Here are some key roles that Japanese real estate lawyers can do:

-Like all lawyers, real estate lawyers offer guidance about laws and regulations regarding real estate and property transactions, including advice on residential, commercial, and industrial property laws.
+Real estate lawyers offer guidance about laws and regulations regarding the real estate sector and property transactions, including advice on residential, commercial, and industrial property laws.

 They help their clients understand compliances and obligations for more complicated matters such as zoning, environmental regulations, and building codes.